Alpha 21064: Performance

 The 21064 was the highest performing microprocessor from when it was introduced until 1993, after International Business Machines (IBM) introduced the multi-chip POWER2.
-It subsequently became the highest performing single-chip microprocessor, a position it held until the 275 MHz 21064A was introduced in October 1993.
+It remained the highest performing single-chip microprocessor until the 275 MHz 21064A was introduced in October 1993.

 Description

 The Alpha 21064 is a superpipelined dual-issue superscalar microprocessor that executes instructions in-order.
 It is capable of issuing up to two instructions every clock cycle to four functional units: an integer unit, a floating-point unit (FPU), an address unit, and a branch unit.
 The integer pipeline is seven stages long, and the floating-point pipeline ten stages.
 The first four stages of both pipelines are identical and are implemented by the I-Box.

 I-box

 The I-box is the control unit; it fetches, decodes, and issues instructions and controls the pipeline.
 During stage one, two instructions are fetched from the I-cache.
 Branch prediction is performed by logic in the I-box during stage two.
 Either static prediction or dynamic prediction is used.
 Static prediction examined the sign bit of the displacement field of a branch instruction, predicted the branch as taken if the sign bit indicated a backwards branch (if sign bit contained 1).
 Dynamic prediction examined an entry in the 2,048-entry by 1-bit branch history table.
 If an entry contained 1, the branch was predicted as taken.
 If dynamic prediction was utilized, the branch prediction is approximately 80% accurate for most programs.
 The branch misprediction penalty is four cycles.

 These instructions are decoded during stage three.
 The I-box then checks if the resources required by the two instructions are available during stage four.
 If so, the instructions are issued, providing they can be paired.
 Which instructions could be paired was determined by the number of read and write ports in the integer register file.
 The 21064 could issue: an integer operate with a floating-point operate, any load/store instruction with any operate instruction, an integer operate with an integer branch, or a floating-point operate with a floating-point branch.
 Two combinations were not permitted: an integer operate and a floating-point store, and a floating-point operate and an integer store.
 If one of the two instructions cannot be issued together, the first four stages are stalled until the remaining instruction is issued.
 The first four stages are also stalled in the event that no instruction can be issued due to resource unavailability, dependencies, or similar conditions.

 The I-box contains two translation lookaside buffers (TLBs) for translating virtual addresses to physical addresses.
 These TLBs are referred to as instruction translation buffers (ITBs).
 The ITBs cache recently used page table entries for the instruction stream.
 An eight-entry ITB is used for 8 KB pages and a four-entry ITB for 4 MB pages.
 Both ITBs are fully associative and use a not-last used replacement algorithm.